12/16/2020 by foodstoriestravel 0 Comments

 - Dissolve the saffron in 2 Tbsp hot water and add to the sauce

-- Continue to stir, then add the fillets of sardines
+- Continue to stir, then add the fillets of sardines and the tomato paste

 - In a pot, bring water to a boil for the pasta, tossing in the remaining dill and stems.
 Add salt (the water should taste slightly salty)